 Today’s decision in Perry v.
-Schwarzenegger is nothing short of a grand slam legal victory for LGBT people.
+Schwarzenegger is nothing short of a grand slam legal victory for LGBTQ people.
 In a comprehensive and crystal clear opinion, Judge Walker held that Proposition 8 is unconstitutional.
 Judge Walker reached this conclusion for two reasons: because Proposition 8 denies individuals the fundamental right to marry without a compelling reason to do so, violating the Due Process clause of the federal constitution, and because it violates the Equal Protection clause by discriminating based on sex and sexual orientation.

 Under both the Due Process clause and the Equal Protection clause, whether a law is constitutional comes down to whether the state has a good enough reason for it.
 So, the core of Judge Walker’s opinion today is his factual findings – the determinations he made based on the evidence presented to him at trial.
 Judge Walker’s methodical opinion relies on the impressive and authoritative trial testimony of the Perry plaintiffs and their expert witnesses to conclusively refute every argument ever advanced against permitting same-sex couples to marry.